AndreaMas/rb-interpolation/README.md

 ## Known issues

 The rotation interpolation is not perfect.
-Sometimes (can be seen in the gif) the cubes jumps between two different rotation positions, almost as if it was an ambiguous rotation.
+Sometimes (can be seen in the gif) the red cube jumps between two different rotation positions, almost as if it receves an ambiguous rotation.
 Surely I messed up some quaternion stuff.

 ## Links